Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Related Work

+\textbf{Mixture imprecise label settings}.
 Various previous works have explored dealing with distinct types of imprecise labels.
 However, they have yet to tackle a combination of partial labels, limited labels, and noisy labels, which is a highly realistic scenario.
 For instance, recent attention has been paid to the issue of partial noisy label learning.

-PiCO+ \cite{wang2022pico+}, an extended version of PiCO \cite{wang2022pico}, is tailored specifically for partial noisy labels.
-It employs a distance-based method to select clean samples and uses a semi-supervised contrastive learning algorithm to train robust classifiers.
-This approach distinguishes between clean and noisy samples and enhances the learning of distinctive features.
-IRNet \cite{lian2022irnet} is a novel framework designed for Partial Label Learning with noisy labels.
-It uses two modules: noisy sample detection and label correction, transforming the scenario of noisy PLL into a more traditional PLL.
-DALI \cite{xu2023dali} is another framework designed to reduce the negative impact of detection errors by creating a balance between the initial candidate set and model outputs, with theoretical assurances of its effectiveness.
+PiCO+ \citep{wang2022pico+}, an extended version of PiCO \citep{wang2022pico}, is tailored specifically for partial noisy labels.
+IRNet \citep{lian2022irnet} uses two modules: noisy sample detection and label correction, transforming the scenario of noisy PLL into a more traditional PLL.
+DALI \citep{xu2023dali} is another framework designed to reduce the negative impact of detection errors by creating a balance between the initial candidate set and model outputs, with theoretical assurances of its effectiveness.
+Additionally, some work has focused on semi-supervised partial label learning \citep{wang2019partial,wang2020semi}.
+No existing research can effectively address the challenge of handling a combination of partial, limited, and noisy labels simultaneously, which underscores the novelty and significance of our work.

-Additionally, some work has focused on semi-supervised partial label learning \cite{wang2019partial,wang2020semi}.
-An iterative label propagation process is proposed in these studies, operating between partially labeled examples and unlabeled instances, which helps clarify the candidate label sets of the partially labeled examples and assign valid labels to unlabeled instances.
-However, these methods don't scale well to larger datasets like CIFAR-10.

-Our study and the proposed framework hold significant importance as we have not found any existing research that can effectively address the challenge of handling a combination of partial, limited, and noisy labels simultaneously.
-This underscores the novelty and significance of our work, making it a valuable contribution to the field of machine learning.